liangdefeng/CubaPlatform_TC_translation_generator/README.md

 ```

 ## Check the result
-The traditional Chinese translation will be generated in #TRANSLATION_PATH#/content/zh_HK
+The traditional Chinese translation can be found in #TRANSLATION_PATH#/content/zh_HK folder.